yagoplx/HellfireBuilder/README.md

 Run `./make.sh as` to build Astral Sorcery.
 Run `./make.sh ol` to build ObserverLib.
 Run `./make.sh all` to build both.
+Add the `--build-data` flag to your command to build recipes and block state data.

 **Special Thanks/Credits**
 https://github.com/HellFirePvP for making awesome mods.